zzFire07/zzFire07/README.md

 - 👋 Hi, I’m @zzFire07
-- 👀 I’m interested in physics, maths and astronomy.
+- 👀 I like maths and astronomy, i like to see anime in my free time and play some videogames. ˙ᵕ˙
-- 🌱 I’m currently learning Python, C++ and Arduino.
+- 🌱 I’m currently learning C#.
+I have a bit of knowledge about python, C++ and Arduino.
 - 💞️ I’m looking to collaborate on (?)
-- 📫 Reach me @giorgio.ssg
+- 📫 Reach me on my IG @giorgio.ssg  ૮ ˶ᵔ ᵕ ᵔ˶ ა